nhatanhit/nhatanhit.github.io/_posts/2019-07-25-jwt-token-authentication.md

 ## X-Requested-With header
 [What's X-Requested-With-header used for?](https://stackoverflow.com/questions/17478731/whats-the-point-of-the-x-requested-with-header)

+{: .box-note}
+**Note:**  Can prevent the CRSF attack by do the validation  x-requested-with: XMLHttpRequest in the header

 ## Authentication Flow

 ![Authentication](/img/authentication_flow.png)

+{: .box-note}
+**Note:**  Although attacker can't access to signature cookie, however , if they know how the signature can be generated from the header.payload, they can generate the signature at their side, and setting it as HTTP ONLY cookie, then send the header.payload along with faked header.signature to perform CRSF attrack: https://markitzeroday.com/x-requested-with/cors/2017/06/29/csrf-mitigation-for-ajax-requests.html.
+So the step check x-requested-with: XMLHttpRequest to see if the request is cross domain is necessary.

 ## CRSF and JWT Token
 [JWT and CRSF protection workflow](https://security.stackexchange.com/questions/168403/jwt-and-csrf-protection-workflow)